Dynamic Board Retreats: 3 Questions CEOs Ask to Build Them

 Answer this question by writing down all your board retreat goals.

-Why list all of the goals?
-To achieve more of them!
-Optimal board retreats check off multiple boxes.
-By capturing what you want, you begin with the end in mind.
-Counterintuitively, starting at the end allows you to find the express lane to reach your objectives.
+Optimal board retreats check multiple boxes.
+By capturing what you want upfront in mind, you begin with the end in mind.
+Counterintuitively, starting here allows you to find the express lane to reach your objectives.

 You might set your retreat goals yourself.
 However, it’s genius to ask your board members what they would like to achieve.

-Now that you’ve identified your goals, let’s get clear on how you’ll know you achieved them.
+Now that you’ve identified your goals let’s get clear on how you’ll know you achieved them.

 How Will You Know Your Board Retreat Succeeded?